ALANVF/Star-lang-specification/README.md

 # Star specification
-Star is a modern Objective-C with an emphasis on consistency.
+[Star](https://github.com/ALANVF/star) is an experimental language made to be powerful, productive, and predictable.

 ## Explanations of the random folders you see
 - design: This folder contains documents talking about design choices/explanations for Star.